betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 Summary
 -------

-A verb with sequential suffix conjugation functions generally like a verb with *prefix conjugation*, but it also connects to some earlier verb to form either a sequence of time or a sequence of thought.
+A verb with sequential suffix conjugation often appears to function like a verb with *prefix conjugation*, but it usually connects to some earlier verb of a different conjugation which it then imitates in function.

 Article
 -------